Vivus!

-Vivus! is a live album released by American death metal band Death through Relapse Records.
-It contains two previously released live albums: Live in L.A.
+Vivus! is a compilation album released by American death metal band Death through Relapse Records which contains two previously released live albums: Live in L.A.
 (Death & Raw) and Live in Eindhoven.
 Both shows contained on Vivus! were recorded in 1998.
 Disc one features the band at Whisky a Go Go in Los Angeles, while disc two is a recording of the band on the festival stage at Dynamo Open Air.